carpentries/docs.carpentries.org/source/resources/communications/select-blog-tags.md

 ### Feedback
 Comments on experience from Instructors, hosts, Members, and other community members.

+### Git
+For blog posts highlighting teaching recommendations on Git, or the use of Git in our activities, including references to GitHub.

 ### Glosario
 For blog posts related to [Glosorio](https://glosario.carpentries.org/), The Carpentries' multilingual glossary of data science terms.